lukegib/Climate/README.md

 # Cimate
-Climate was a 2 person project completed as part of my Software Engineering module.
-The idea of the web app was to allow 2 users to video chat, text chat and transfer files to one another, all via client to client connection accomplished through the use of WebRTC.
-I was over the design and front-end of the app while Andrew worked on integrating webRTC and setting up both the models and database.
-Unfortunatly, the idea was to large scale for us to complete so its functionality is largly incomplete.
-However, I designed an initial prototype of the app (using html, css and javascript) which can be found in the Website_Prototype folder.
-I later converted these into the .hbs files for the project.
+###### What is it?
+Climate is a web app that allows users to communicate via client to client (browser to browser) connections giving them the ability to text, video and transfer files to one another.
+The project was part of my 2nd year Software Engineering module and was completed with another student, Andrew Dawod.

+###### What were the team roles?
+I was in charge of the applications design and front-end (.hbs) while Andrew worked on the back end which included integrating webRTC into the app as well as setting up the models and the database used in the project.

+###### Is it functional?
+Unfortunatly the applications functionality is largly incomplete due to the project being to large scale, however, you can view the prototype I built (using html, css and javascript) in the Website_Prototype folder or view the demos below.

 # Prototype Demo
 ##### Home/Landing